zzq20010617/ECE1779-Project/README.md

     - We also use DigitalOcean to monitor the CPU, memory, and disk usage and provide alerts during peak view and registration periods.
     - We take advantage of DigitalOcean Kubernetes auto-scaling feature to make sure our application is still available while large number of requests are hitting.

 Our implementation aligns closely with the course project requirements.
 We use Docker Compose to containerize and manage our Node.js backend, PostgreSQL database, and React.js frontend in a multi-container setup.
-PostgreSQL serves as our persistent data store, and data durability is ensured through DigitalOcean Volumes, allowing state to survive container restarts or redeployments.
+PostgreSQL serves as our persistent data store, and data durability is ensured through DigitalOcean Volumes, allowing state to survive even if container restarts or re-deploys.

 For orchestration, we use Kubernetes to deploy the application to a cloud-managed cluster on DigitalOcean, taking advantage of its scalability, fault tolerance, and service management features.
 We utilize the DigitalOcean monitoring dashboard to observe key metrics such as CPU, memory, and disk usage, and configure basic alerts to ensure operational stability.